cykod/Quintus-website/public/guide/core.md

 (Note: this sprite doesn't define an asset or a sprite sheet and doesn't have a width or height, so it wouldn't look like anything yet.
 Take a look at the [Chapter on sprites](sprites.md) for more details)

 Since components are added and removed dynamically, you can add and remove them as you like on the fly.
-To remove a componnent, use the `GameObject.del` method.
+To remove a component, use the `GameObject.del` method.
 Let's say you were using components to control what gun a user was currently firing, you could remove the pistol component and add the rocket launcher component in:

     player.del("pistol");
     player.add("rocketLauncher");